 The Padmasambhava Meditation Center of the Rockies

-Join us in the many activities needed for Padmasambhava Meditation Center to open its doors.
+Join us in the many activities needed to support Padmasambhava Meditation Center’s programs and activities.
 To find out what these are, and how you might be able to contribute, please click here.

 Our namesake — Padmasambhava